Early years child protection and responsibilities

 Each early years provider has the responsibility to ensure that:

-• a senior member of staff is assigned as the Designated Safeguarding Lead for child protection (for group childcare settings)
+• a senior member of staff is assigned as the Designated Safeguarding Lead for child protection

 The responsibility for investigating suspected cases of abuse lies with children’s services and the Police.
-If an allegation is made against a member of staff, the management is responsible for liaising closely with the Local Authority Designated Officer (LADO), children’s services and the Police.
+If an allegation is made against a member of staff, the provider is responsible for liaising closely with the Local Authority Designated Officer (LADO), children’s services and the Police.
 This includes attending strategy meetings when asked.

 Useful information